Dental Bridge Near Me in Houston

 How much do dental bridges cost?

 The cost of a dental bridge varies based on various factors — location in the country, dental clinic, type of bridge used, amount of bridge necessary.
 Depending on your individual plan, your insurance provider may pay a percentage of the total cost.

 What’s the lifespan of a dental bridge?

-If you maintain good oral hygiene, i.e., you brush, floss, and visit the dentist regularly, then your dental bridge can last over 10 years.
+If you maintain good oral hygiene, i.e., you brush, floss, and visit your walk-in dentist near me regularly, then your dental bridge can last over 10 years.
 In fact, dental bridges can even last over 15 years with proper care.

 How hard is it to eat with a dental bridge?

 Missing, broken, or chipped teeth makes it difficult to eat food.
 Furthermore, the exposed gum makes you extremely sensitive to extreme cold and hot.
 As such, dental bridges actually make it a lot easier to eat because they cover up the gums and also provide a better chewing surface.

 Is it difficult to speak with a dental bridge?